pinelle/applied-machine-learning-2/code-samples.md

 ## Applied Machine Learning II Code Samples

-These assignments are included in my Introduction to Python workshop.
+These are the code samples covered in the slides in my Applied Machine Learning II workshop.

 ## Simple Linear Regression (Ordinary Least Squares)